 Graphic Designer & Photographer

 Steven is originally from Branson, MO and currently resides in Springfield, MO where he a full-time graphic designer, as well as an adjunct instructor in the Graphic Design and Technology Department at Ozarks Technical Community College.
 In his spare time, he works as the screen printer for the campus print shop and is a freelance graphic designer.
 Steven currently attends Drury University where he is in his last year working to complete a B.S. degree in Graphic Design.
 As a musician, Steven plays contrabass clarinet with the Missouri State University Community Band where he has been a member for the last 11 years, as well as Pinnacle Winds in Kansas City for their 2022 season.
 This year also makes his ninth season playing flute with the Taneycomo Festival Orchestra.
-As well as being a founding member of TFO, Steven has dedicated much of his time as the graphic designer for the orchestra over the last eight years, as well as TFO’s very own photographer, when he isn’t playing of course.
+As well as being a founding member of TFO, Steven has dedicated much of his time as the graphic designer and photographer for the orchestra over the last eight years, as well as TFO’s very own photographer, when he isn’t playing of course.
 Outside of music and work, Steven enjoys his time at home with is 100+ houseplants, the occasional adventure outdoors or underground, and planning his next trip around the world.

 Joseph Peters, Music Director and Artistic Advisor